Anthonyg5005/hf-scripts/README.md

 ## work in progress/not tested

-- Seems I've got nothing to work on right now
+- Add custom shard size to the easy quant scipts.

 ## other recommended stuff